lkingsford/pico8-projects/plat1-known-issues.md

 - (BUG) Missile hits y-1 terrain
 - (BUG) actor.h != 8 leads to artifacts

+# AI improvement ideas
+- Do jump or run action for 15-30 frames, and/or drop bomb, if target directly above or below
+- Weight items by nearness - so may pick up item on way to teddy, for instance

 # Ideas
 - (ITEM) Jet Pack
 - (ITEM) Teleporter